-The statistics are usually published in relation to the scheduled time of 4 to 4 $\frac{1}{2}$ months following the end of the tax year
+The statistics are usually published in relation to the scheduled time of 4 to 4 $\frac{1}{2}$ months following the end of the tax year.
+The statistics for 2015 are published May 2016

 6.2 Punctuality

 This statistic is usually published on the announced date, without delay.